Dr Gabrielle Watson

 - Shaw Foundation Fellow in Law

-In 2019, I was elected to the Inaugural Visiting Fellowship in Law at the newly instituted Cambridge Centre for Criminal Justice.
-In 2021, I will return to Cambridge to take up Visiting Fellowships at the Centre for Penal Theory and Penal Ethics and at Downing College.
+In Spring 2019, I was elected to the Inaugural Visiting Fellowship in Law at the newly instituted Cambridge Centre for Criminal Justice.
+In Autumn 2021, I returned to Cambridge as a Visiting Fellow in Law at the CCCJ and at Downing College.